georgekorpas/collateral-optimization/README.md

 <h4>Contributors</h4>
-This body of research has been conducted by: Megan Giron*, Georgios Korpas, Waqas Parvais* and Prashant Malik, Johannes Aspman (* = Equal contribution).
+This body of research has been conducted by: Megan Giron*, Georgios Korpas, Waqas Parvaiz* and Prashant Malik, Johannes Aspman (* = Equal contribution).

 <h5>Contact</h5>